All Stories

 He developed his interest in group therapy while working with inpatients as well as running the Psychiatry Resident’s Group at Cooper Hospital/University Medical Center in Camden, New Jersey.
 In 2006, he began his training in Modern Group Analysis from the Center for Group Studies in New York City.
 He is a member of of the National Registry of Certified Group Therapists as well as a number of group therapy societies.

-He has presented locally and at national conferences with a particular interest in group therapy and the understanding of transference and counter transference.
+He has presented locally and at national conferences with a particular interest in group therapy and the understanding and use of transference and counter transference.
 In 2013, Brian joined colleagues in St. Petersburg, Russia to co-lead a weekend long training on Dreams and Symbolic Communication in Groups as part of the Center for Group Studies Russian program.

 Cost/CEUs